-Wor-Wic accepts VISA, MasterCard, Discover and American Express.
-Payment can be made online or in person at the cashier's office on campus.
-Payment can also be mailed to: Cashier's Office, Wor-Wic Community College, 32000 Campus Dr., Salisbury, MD 21804.
+Wor-Wic accepts cash, checks, money orders, VISA, MasterCard, Discover and American Express.
+Payment can be made online, in person at the cashier's office or by mail to the Cashier's Office, Wor-Wic Community College, 32000 Campus Dr., Salisbury, MD 21804.
+Checks, which must include the student's college ID number, should be made payable to Wor-Wic Community College.

 Students can view an itemized list of charges, payments and financial aid awards that have been applied to their accounts by accessing the myWor-Wic portal.
-Students who have not made full payment or alternative payment arrangements (installment plan enrollment, pending financial aid or third-party payment confirmation) by the stated deadlines will have their registrations dropped.
-Students who register after the stated deadlines must make full payment or alternative payment arrangements at the time of registration.
+Students who have not made full payment, enrolled in a payment plan, provided third-party payment documentation or received confirmation of a completed financial aid award by the payment deadline for each term will have their registrations dropped.
+Students who register after the payment deadline must make full payment, enroll in a payment plan or provide third-party payment documentation at the time of registration.